Swim routine turns into lifesaving mission for DLIELC student

 |0

-This work, Swim routine turns into lifesaving mission for DLIELC student, by Christa Dandrea, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Swim routine turns into lifesaving mission for DLIELC student, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: (Editor's note: The international military student's full name was not included at his request)